 The Himba are one of the 13 ethnic tribes of Namibia and probably the most well known internationally.
 They are a semi-nomadic tribe who originate from the north-western part of Namibia and have since spread out to other parts of the country where visitor centres have been set up in order for tourists to gain a better understanding of their culture and history.

 What is interesting to note about these real-life visitor centres is they have been set up in such a way as to try and preserve the original Himba culture without too much interference from the outside world.
-One such way that they avoid the influence of the modern world is these centres are located quite far from any major city, town or village.
+One such way that they avoid the influence of the modern world is that these centres are located quite far from any major city, town or village.
 However, I have seen Himba’s using cell phones from time to time and they also know what the internet and a television is.

 While the Himba men don’t dress up in anything too special, the women on the other hand will adorn themselves with nothing other than a single leather loincloth.
 They will go on to cover themselves entirely in a red ochre powder-based ointment made out of incense and butterfat which gives their skin a very soft silky feel.
 They will also braid their hair extensions with the same mixture.
 Each Himba tribe also wears specific jewellery much like the Scottish clans will each have their own kilt designs.